 When you enter sensitive information (such as credit card number or email address) on our registration or order forms, we encrypt that information in the transfer process using reasonable security.
 We follow generally accepted standards to protect the Personal Data submitted to us, both during transmission and once we receive it.

 If you have any questions about the security at our Website or Platform, please contact BigPulse and request a copy of our security document.

-BigPulse Inc. participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework.
+BigPulse Inc. participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.
 BigPulse is committed to subjecting all Personal Data received from European Union (EU) member countries, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
 To learn more about the Privacy Shield Framework, visit the U.S. Department of Commerce’s Privacy Shield List here.

 BigPulse is responsible for the processing of Personal Data it receives, under the Privacy Shield Framework, and any subsequent transfer to a third party acting as an agent on its behalf.
 BigPulse complies with the Privacy Shield Principles for all onward transfers of personal data from the EU, including the onward transfer liability provisions.

 Individuals may have the right to limit the use and disclosure of their personal information as required by the Privacy Shield’s Principles, such as whether your personal information is disclosed to a third party or used for purposes materially different from the purpose for which the personal information was originally collected or subsequently authorized by you.
 If you wish to limit the use and disclosure of personal information in accordance with the Privacy Shield Principles, please contact us here.